-Opportunity for Students to Work Some parttime employment may be available in the radiology departments at the Indiana University Medical Center.
+Opportunity for Students to Work .
 There are no restrictions on the number of hours a student may work during the program, as long as work does not interfere with program requirements.
-The student must, however, recognize that the professional curriculum requires approximately 25 to 35 hours per week of oncampus participation in classroom, laboratory, and clinical course work.
+The student must, however, recognize that the professional curriculum requires approximately 25 to 35 hours per week of on-campus participation in classroom, laboratory, and clinical course work.
 Study time and completion of general education courses must also be considered.
 While most of the professional course activities are scheduled during daytime hours Monday through Friday, there are some clinical experiences that may require student participation during evenings or other off hours.
 Please contact the program for more information.

-Additional Cost In addition to regular university tuition and fees, students should expect to pay program-related expenses such as books, uniforms, etc. Contact the program for a current cost sheet.
+Additional Cost In addition to regular university tuition and fees, students should expect to pay program-related expenses such as books, uniforms and supplies.
+Additional cost sheet is included on the HPP website at http://medicine.iu.edu/hpp/advisinginformation/.

 Program Facilities The nuclear medicine technology program is offered in Indianapolis at the Indiana University Medical Center.
 The offices, classrooms, and library are located on the first floor of the Gatch Hall (Clinical Building).
-Students obtain clinical experience in the nuclear medicine areas of radiology departments located in University, Riley, Wishard, and Veterans Administration hospitals, plus the PET/CT facilities on campus.
-Three other clinical education sites in the Indianapolis area are also used.
+Students obtain clinical experience in the nuclear medicine areas of radiology departments located in IU Health (University, Riley hospitals), Eskanazi Health, and Veterans Administration hospitals, and Franciscan St. Francis Health Indianapolis, plus the PET/CT facilities on campus.
+Two other clinical education sites in the Indianapolis area are also used (Radiopharmacy of Indianapolis and Westview Hospital).